The Cauchy-Dirichlet Problem for Singular Nonlocal Diffusions on Bounded Domains: Existence and uniqueness

 \subsection{Proof of Theorem \ref{Brezis-Komura}.
 Existence of GF solutions}

 In order to obtain existence of solutions of \eqref{CDP}, we shall adapt the Brezis-Komura Theorem to our $H^*(\Omega)$ setting.
 We recall that the energy functional is defined as

-First, let us check if conditions to apply Brezis-Komura Theorem are satisfied, i.e. if the functional $\Es(u)$ is convex and lower semicontinuous in $H^*(\Omega)$. \begin{lem} The functional $\Es(u)$ is convex and lower semicontinuous in $H^*(\Omega)$. \end{lem} We prove the above lemma in Section \ref{technical}.
+First, let us check if conditions to apply Brezis-Komura Theorem are satisfied, i.e. if the functional $\Es(u)$ is convex and lower semicontinuous in $H^*(\Omega)$. \begin{lemma} The functional $\Es(u)$ is convex and lower semicontinuous in $H^*(\Omega)$. \end{lemma} We prove the above lemma in Section \ref{technical}.
 This is enough to prove Theorem \ref{Brezis-Komura}, indeed:

-{\bf Proof of Theorem \ref{Brezis-Komura}.~}Once we know by Lemma \ref{convex and lsc} that $\E$ is convex and lower semicontinuous in $H^*(\Omega)$, the rest of the proof follows as in Theorem 2.2 of \cite{BSV2013}, which is the adaptation to our setting of the proof of Brezis \cite{Brezis71} for the classical $H^{-1}$ case.
+{\it Proof of Theorem \ref{Brezis-Komura}.~}Once we know by Lemma \ref{convex and lsc} that $\Es$ is convex and lower semicontinuous in $H^*(\Omega)$, the rest of the proof follows as in Theorem 2.2 of \cite{BSV2013}, which is the adaptation to our setting of the proof of Brezis \cite{Brezis71} for the classical $H^{-1}$ case.
 See also \cite{ABS}.